Canon M10 versus Canon M3

 - More affordable: Was introduced into a lower priced category (27 percent cheaper at launch).

-- More modern: Is somewhat more recent (announced 8 months after the EOS M3).
+- More modern: Is somewhat more recent (announced 8 months after the M3).

 Arguments in favor of the Canon EOS M3: